tylernguyen/x1c6-hackintosh/docs/technical.md

 6. JackSense, EAPD, and AppleALC Patch Explaination: [Issue #75/ comment by ghost](https://github.com/tylernguyen/x1c6-hackintosh/issues/75#issuecomment-705889447)

-## External Technical Details
+## External Resources

 ### ACPI, ASL, and Patches

-1. The patches written for this project are in ASL.
+- The patches written for this project are in ASL.
 Consder reading the [ACPI Source Language (ASL) Tutorial v20190625](https://acpica.org/sites/acpica/files/asl_tutorial_v20190625.pdf) to get a basic understanding of the patches' code.

 !!! info

     The Ubuntu Wiki also has an [ACPI Tricks and Tips](https://wiki.ubuntu.com/Kernel/Reference/ACPITricksAndTips) section.

-2. [5T33Z0/OC-Little-Translated](https://github.com/5T33Z0/OC-Little-Translated) is the English docs translation of [daliansky/OC-little](https://github.com/daliansky/OC-little).
+- [5T33Z0/OC-Little-Translated](https://github.com/5T33Z0/OC-Little-Translated) is the English docs translation of [daliansky/OC-little](https://github.com/daliansky/OC-little).
 It is helpful to refer to existing patches when Hackintoshing.

 !!! warning

     Some patches within OC-Little can be oudated, badly done, or fragmented because of different patch authors.
 Consider using this resource only as a reference and basic guide, not a patch repository.

-3. Consider referencing the [MacbookPro14,1 ACPI Dump](https://github.com/khronokernel/DarwinDumped/tree/master/MacBookPro/MacBookPro14%2C1) when trying to understand certain functions within macOS.
+- Consider referencing the [MacbookPro14,1 ACPI Dump](https://github.com/khronokernel/DarwinDumped/tree/master/MacBookPro/MacBookPro14%2C1) when trying to understand certain functions within macOS.

 ### Acidanthera Official Docs